 Cyclophosphomide A chemotherapy drug used to treat breast cancer.

 DCIS (ductal carcinoma in situ) An early type of breast cancer where the cells have not yet developed the ability to spread out of the ducts into surrounding breast tissue or to other parts of the body.
 Sometimes called pre-invasive, intraductal or non-invasive cancer.

-Denosumab A targeted therapy used to treat the effects of secondary breast cancer in the bone.
+Denosumab (Xgeva) A targeted therapy used to treat the effects of secondary breast cancer in the bone.

-DEXA (dual energy x-ray absorptiometry) scan A scan that measures bone density, used to assess the risk of developing, diagnosing or monitoring Osteoporosis.
+DEXA (dual energy x-ray absorptiometry) scan A scan that measures bone mineral density.
+Used to diagnose or monitor osteoporosis, or assess the risk of developing it.

 Diagnostic radiographer Someone trained to carry out x-rays and scans.

 DIEP (deep inferior epigastic perforator) flap A type of breast reconstruction that uses the skin and fat between the belly button and the groin.